Programme

 University of Pretoria, SA

-Role of Protein on the Properties of Bambara Groundnut Flours Obtained From Infrared, Microwave and Combined Heat-Treated Seeds
+Role of Protein on the Properties of Bambara Groundnut Flours Obtained from Infrared, Microwave and Combined Heat-Treated Seeds

 Abstract Number: 168